This broccoli cheddar casserole with smoked sausage is extra cheesy, bursting with flavor, and a quick way to get dinner on the table!

 So, today we’ve got this broccoli cheddar casserole situation loaded with browned smoked sausage.
 It’s beyond easy and oh so delicious.

 You ready for the step by step?
+But first, drool over that saucy goodness happening in the photo below…oh man.

-First, you’re going to want about 28 ounces of broccoli florets.
+First, you’re going to want about 28 ounces of fresh broccoli florets.
 I just buy the bag of florets, but you can definitely by a head of broccoli and chop it up yourself.

 I don’t recommend frozen broccoli for this recipe.
 Fresh is best, always.
+It doesn’t get nearly as mushy or weird as frozen broccoli does.

 Add your broccoli to a large mixing bowl along with a couple tablespoons of water and cover it all tightly with plastic wrap.
 Microwave this for 2 minutes and then let it sit for 2 minutes to steam.